🧪 Finishing A Development Branch

 npx playbooks add skill obra/superpowers --skill finishing-a-development-branch

-Use when implementation is complete, all tests pass, and you need to decide how to integrate the work - guides completion of development work by presenting structured options for merge, PR, or cleanup.
-This skill provides a specialized system prompt that configures your AI coding agent as a finishing a development branch expert, with detailed methodology and structured output formats.
+Use Finishing A Development Branch to configure Claude Code, Cursor, or Copilot for testing & qa: it use when implementation is complete, all tests pass, and you need to decide how to integrate the work - guides completion of development work by presenting structured options for merge, pr, or cleanup.

 Example Prompts